veracity/veracity-documentation/sections/datafabric/iot/api-documentation.md

             <td>/v1/StoredProcedure/{name}</td>
 	     </tr>
 		  <tr>
-		    <td colspan=2>Stored procedures can be used for custom queries.</td>
+		    <td colspan=2>Stored procedures can be used for custom queries.
+Must me managed by Veracity administrators</td>
         </tr>
 		   </tbody>
   </table>

-Stored Procedures
-Can be used to set up special queries	Custom by Veracity administrators

 ## Subscribe to API

-data can be accessed uoing veracity IoT api.
+Data can be accessed using Veracity IoT api.
 The API is managed by Azure API management and hence you need a subscription.
 1. Go to Veracity api portal: https://api-portal.veracity.com/
 2. Sign in
 3. Select Product